jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

 ## GST Count Down Timer

-It is a Count Down of Submission the GST Return due.
-Generally it will shown 7 Days before GST Return Due Date Time.
+This is a countdown timer for the submission of the GST Return.
+It is generally displayed 7 days before the GST Return due date.

 **Example GST Count Down Timer:**